BearyNatural/ObsidianVault/networking/Commands in class.md

 traceroute -A [pip] (show the path lookups in routing registries and print results directly after the corresponding addresses)

 whois AS16509 [https://lg.he.net/ or https://wq.apnic.net/]

-netstat
-nslookup
+[good if you want the name servers - whois] netstat nslookup